What is a Multi-CDN Solution? CDN Strategies for Real Time Streaming Performance

 The purpose of live streaming CDNs is to shorten the length that a video has to travel in order to maintain the quality and reduce buffering.

 For example, streaming a video that originates in Miami to a viewer in San Diego is a bit far.
 However, with strategically placed servers, the video could travel through data centers in Atlanta, Nashville, Albuquerque, and Phoenix.
-The distance between each of the servers is shorter, so it is easier to maintain the quality as the signal jumps from one location to the next.

-What is a Multi-CDN?
+What is Multi-CDN?

 A multi-CDN is a strategy that combines the resources of multiple CDN providers.
 The resources of each provider are funneled into a single network to make it accessible to broadcasting professionals.